Sabrinascrib/sabrinascrib/README.md

 # Hi I'm Sabrina 👋

+- frontend developer and designer 🦄
+- 15 years old 🙃
-I'm Sabrina, a 15 year old frontend developer and designer.🦄 I'm very passionate about developing and designing sites that look pleasant for the human eye.🌱 I'm not only a coder, but also a highschool student and graphic designer.😈
+- currently a frontend developer Intern at THE ARC 🤙

+Not only a coder, but also a highschool student and graphic designer. 😈